Skip to main content

 Solar panels come in three basic types, which differ in efficiency (measured by the amount of sunlight that can convert to energy), appearance and cost:

-2. Polycrystalline: made from melting and reforming silicon crystals, these have a lower efficiency and cost than monocrystalline panels.
-It’s approximately 15-17% efficient.
+2. Polycrystalline: made from melting and reforming silicon crystals and are blue in appearance.
+These have a lower efficiency of between 13-17% and are cheaper to install.

-PV systems are particularly economical if you’re renovating a roof or building a new home (when scaffolding may already be up), and you can even buy roof tiles with PV cells integrated.
+PV systems are particularly economical if you’re renovating a roof or building a new home (when scaffolding may already be up), and you can even buy roof tiles with PV cells built in.

 Most systems require little or no maintenance and the panels should last for decades, although it is worth checking that they are not too dirty every year, as this can reduce performance.
 If your household normally uses a lot of electricity during the day, installation costs could be repaid in as little as nine years.